Willits House

-The Ward W. Willits House is a building designed by architect Frank Lloyd Wright.
-Designed in 1901, the Willits house is considered one of the first of the great Prairie School houses.
-Built in the Chicago suburb of Highland Park, Illinois, the house presents a symmetrical facade to the street.
-One of the more interesting points about the house is Wright's ability to seamlessly combine architecture with nature.
-The plan is a cruciate with four wings extending out from a central fireplace.
+The Ward W. Willits House is a home at 1445 Sheridan Road in Highland Park, a suburb of Chicago in Illinois, United States.
+Designed in 1901 by architect Frank Lloyd Wright, the Willits house is considered one of the first of the great Prairie School houses.
+The house presents a symmetrical facade to the street and has a cruciform plan, with four wings extending out from a central fireplace.
 In addition to stained-glass windows and wooden screens that divide rooms, Wright also designed the furniture for the house.

 Background

 The Willits House is one of Wright's first true Prairie-style houses; as such, it is the culmination of the period of experimentation that Wright engaged in the previous few years.
 This house was designed for Ward Winfield Willits in 1901, who was then vice-president of Adams and Westlake Company, a brass foundry of which he was later made president.
 Orlando Giannini, who was employed by Willits at the time, may have been responsible for the creation of this house as he introduced Wright to Willits.
-Wright was known for bridging the gap between architecture and nature, which makes this house fascinating because it is a full expression of Wright's interest in reconnecting with nature and Wright's equal interest in Japanese architecture and the Dutch art movement that was simultaneously occurring.
+Wright was known for bridging the gap between architecture and nature, which makes this house fascinating because it is a full expression of Wright's interest in reconnecting with nature and Wright's equal interest in Japanese architecture and the Secession art movement that was simultaneously occurring.